roadmapsh/deprecated-version/src/data/roadmaps/LoRa/content/100-network/index.md

-# Internet
+# Network

-The Internet is a global network of computers connected to each other which communicate through a standardized set of protocols.
+The network is something that connects everyone and everything together.
+It is a network of networks.
+The Internet is a global network of billions of computers and other electronic devices.
+With the Internet, it's possible to access almost any information, communicate with anyone else in the world, and do much more.

 Visit the following resources to learn more: